mlgvla/mahlzeit-api/notes.md

 [x] make a very crude Navbar
 [x] assign a unique id to each hit in the reducer!!!!!!
 I need this for the details page!
-[x] add links on recipe hits to recipe detail page (eventually tack on a save button)
+[x] add links on recipe hits to recipe detail page (eventually tack on a save button) [x] implement loading recipes (in RecipeSearchContainer component)

 8/13/21
-[] add a My Recipes page (with link on Navbar)
+[x] add a My Recipes page (with link on Navbar)
-[] implement loading recipes (in RecipeSearchContainer component) [] implement getMyRecipes - remember to JSON.parse the ingredients (actually, do I have to?
-I can do that right before displaying them)
+[x] implement getMyRecipes - remember to JSON.parse the ingredients.
+Parse ingredients in reducer before putting in global store
     let ingredientParser = (ingredientLines) => {
         return JSON.parse(ingredientLines)
     }

+8/14/21
-[] implement postMyRecipe - remember to JSON.stringify the ingredients array and adding it back to the object BEFORE posting!!!
+[] add save button to recipe card and recipe detail card [] implement postMyRecipe - remember to JSON.stringify the ingredients array and adding it back to the object BEFORE posting!!!
 Do this in the save handler!

-[] Math.round(calories/yield) to calculate calories per serving [] Source will be the text for the url link
+[] Math.round(calories/yield) to calculate calories per serving for card display [] Source will be the text for the url link